 Only in some cases it becomes scientificly interesting when a physics problem is proved unsolvable.
 No scientist would come up with the idea because an issue is proved unsolvable it is not part of the Universe.

-- In science policy it was a US mission after WW2 to exercise power over German science and particularly to control the German Max Planck Institute for Physics.
-These strong ties are today not so obvious as they were in the post-war era but they are stronger than ever (and hidden more conspiratorial).
+- In science policy it was a US mission after WW2 to exercise power over German science and particularly to control the German Max Planck Institute for Physics (MPG).
+These strong ties (constraints) are today not so obvious as they were in the post-war era but they are stronger than ever (and hidden more conspiratorial).

 What happens when the two simple facts intersect? – It becomes strange in a case where global political interests are affected, interests like the implementation of Einstein's standard model of cosmology.

 This is my criticism against the article 'The physics of infinity':

 1. Reason vs. vanity